 - An exit alarm on all doors and windows with access to the pool.

 - A self-closing, self-latching device with a release mechanism on all doors providing access to the pool.

 - A pool alarm triggered by an accidental or unauthorized entrance into the water.

 You can find complete information on the Florida Residential Swimming Pool Safety Act here.We Can Help With a Residential or Public Swimming Pool Injury

 If you or a family member has suffered a pool injury or has been injured in a truck accident, a car accident or slip and fall or any other type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.